logperks/markdown-portfolio/_includes/04-lists.md

-Replace this with a list of your favorite things.
+# Just a few of my favorite things:
+1. Computers
+2. Programming
+3. Video Games
+   1. Lots and lots of video games!